chicago-tool-library/circulate/DOCKER.md

-You can view the tests in real time by using a VNC client and temporarily switching to the `chrome_in_container` driver by setting the `HEADLESS` environment variable to `true`.
+You can view the tests in real time by using a VNC client and temporarily switching to the `chrome_in_container` driver by setting the `HEADLESS` environment variable to `false`.
 This environment variable is set in the `config/docker.env` file.
 After changing any values in this file, you must restart the container: